ArsCodeAmatoria/MNEMIA/README.md

 *Built with intelligence for the future of conscious AI*

-**🎉 Now deployable anywhere with Docker - Experience consciousness in containers! 🧠**
+**Now deployable anywhere with Docker - Experience consciousness in containers!**

 </div>